dreger/audaciousfox.net/content/linked/jkr-talent-and-ink.md

 ---
 Sage writing advice from J.K.
 Rowling.

-Also, "Talent and Ink" would make one hell of a name for a band or blog.
+Also, how great would "Talent and Ink" be for a blog name?
+Sure, there's a small whiff of hubris, but I still like it.